 Know that old coal miners diddy “load 16 tons, and whaddya get?
 Another day older and deeper in debt.
 St Peter don’t you call me, cause I can’t go… I owe my soul to the company store“.
 It is VERY pertinent.
 The trick was this, the miners money was paid directly to the store, since that was the only place they could spend money.
 Well, the stuff you needed was always conveniently just a bit more than what you had.
 Always.
 So, you can’t quit, or go somewhere else.
 You really owe your life to that county store man, who is kind enough to float you week to week, instead of sending you to debtors prison.
 What the workers never knew was that the mine owners and shop keepers were in careful cahoots to keep the miners in debt.

 What did young Alex say in Clockwork Orange after beating all this droogies half to death. “give them enough that they appreciate you, but no so much that they no longer need you.”
 So, do I think Jefferies had a hand in it?
 I don’t know, and we’ll never really know.
 I wouldn’t put it past him, though.
-Not with that f
+Not with that face.

-How about Kurt, and Courtney?
+How about Kurt and Courtney conspiracies?
 I know the stories, I have read the documentaries.
 I believe Courtney had the motive, opportunity, etc etc. Yes, she is capable of doing something that horrible.
 Did she do it, though?
 Nah, probably not.
 If some new evidence came forward, though, and proved she did it… would anyone be that surprised?
 Btw, full disclosure – I am somewhat obsessed with Courtney Love.
 First thing, she is sometimes wicked hot.
 Second thing; she is crazy… and an asshole.
 If you want to know about my journalistic history with Court, and maybe see some boobies, too… click here.
 Link goes to my main music writing page.
 That page, like this one, and this one, is 100% me.

 Brian Jones – this is my favorite tragic death.
 You have heard the name, he was in the Rolling Stones, but was bounced just as they were breaking.
 He was basically out in the late 60s. you know his music, though.
 He gave us Under my Thumb, Mother’s Little Helper, Ruby Tuesday, and Paint it Black.
 You want a great conspiracy?
 This is why I say it’s my favorite, because of this.
 His cause of death is listed as ‘death by misadventure’.
 In short, he was found upside down in his swimming pool.
 Awfully suspicious.
 Entire books have been written about it.
 Here is what we DO know for sure.
 He had a very serious drug problem.
 He had recently been fired by the Stones.
 Like everything else, we’ll never know what happened that night.
 I just love the sentence ‘death by misadventure’.
 Sounds like a Hunter Thompson-ism.